 Biotin

-Biotin supports cellular growth and metabolic processes that contribute to reproductive tissue health.
-While better known for hair and skin, it plays a foundational role in cellular function.
+Biotin supports your cellular growth and metabolic processes.
+While better known for hair and skin, it plays a role in your cellular function, though fertility-specific human evidence is limited.

 Vitamin B12 (Cyanocobalamin)

 This vitamin is essential for red blood cell formation and DNA synthesis.
-Deficiency has been linked to ovulatory issues and implantation challenges.
+Deficiency has been linked to ovulatory issues and implantation challenges, so it's worth keeping an eye on your levels.

 Vitamin D3

-Vitamin D receptors are present in the ovaries and endometrium, highlighting its role in reproductive function.
-Low levels are common and have been associated with reduced fertility outcomes.
+Here's something many people don't realise: vitamin D receptors sit in your ovaries and endometrium, highlighting just how involved this nutrient is in reproductive function.
+Low levels are common — especially in the UK — and have been linked to reduced fertility outcomes.
 Research typically examines doses of 1000-4000 IU daily; your healthcare provider can recommend appropriate dosing based on your individual vitamin D status.

 Vitamin E (Synthetic)

-Known for its antioxidant properties, vitamin E helps protect cell membranes from oxidative stress.
-This protection is important for egg integrity and hormone signaling.
+Known for its antioxidant properties, vitamin E helps protect your cell membranes from oxidative stress.
+This protection is important for your egg integrity and hormone signaling.

 Safety note: High doses of Vitamin E may increase bleeding risk, particularly if taking blood thinners (Warfarin, Heparin).
 Consult your healthcare provider before taking high-dose Vitamin E if you take blood-thinning medications.